A Hierarchy of Supermartingales for $\omega$-Regular Verification: Progress-Measure Supermartingales

 \section{Progress-Measure Supermartingales}

 So far, we have considered Streett conditions.
-From now on, we focus on another acceptance condition, namely, parity conditions.
+We now turn to another acceptance condition, namely, parity conditions.
 In the literature of model checking, \emph{parity progress measures} \cite{JurdzinskiSTACS2000} are well-known as certificates for parity conditions on non-probabilistic systems.
+This naturally raises the question of whether parity progress measures can be extended to Markov chains, and, if so, how powerful they are as certificates for $\omega$-regular verification of Markov chains.
+To the best of our knowledge, this question has not been addressed in the existing literature.

-This fact motivates us to consider parity progress measures for Markov chains.
-We show that this is possible, leading to a new type of supermartingales, which we call \emph{progress-measure supermartingales} (PMSMs).
-It turns out that the class of problems verifiable by a lexicographic extension of PMSMs, which we call \emph{lexicographic progress-measure supermartingales} (LexPMSMs), is equal to the class verifiable by LexGSSMs.
+In this section, we give an affirmative answer to this question by proposing a new type of supermartingales, which we call \emph{progress-measure supermartingales} (PMSMs).
+Furthermore, we show that the class of properties verifiable by a lexicographic extension of PMSMs, which we call \emph{lexicographic progress-measure supermartingales} (LexPMSMs), is equal to the class verifiable by LexGSSMs.
 We show this results by providing mutual translations between LexPMSMs and LexGSSMs.